U65535F/SigScanner/README.md

 # SigScanner
-A simple PE function signature dumper written in C. (no dependencies)
+A simple PE function signature dumper written in C11 with no external dependencies.

 ## Usage
 ```